 Thank you to our impressive selection committee (who will remain anonymous) - we couldn't have done it without you.

 If you want to help us build a more inclusive Silicon Valley, apply to become an official Founders Embassy Thought Leader here.

-Applications for the fall 2018 Founders embassy program are open!
+Applications for the next Founders embassy program are open!

-We have officially opened applications for the Founders Embassy Fall 2018 Class!
-If you fit the following criteria, we encourage you to apply!
-The deadline to apply is August 1st.
+If you fit the criteria below, we encourage you to apply!
 Select founders will be contacted and an interview will be scheduled before applications are sent to the Founders Embassy selection committee for final review.

 - At least one of the founders must be internationally-based or of international descent.
 Individuals who have immigrated and are based in the US are also invited to apply.

 - The startup must be in the post-seed funded stage.
 This typically means having raised what would be considered a U.S. seed round.

 - The company must have global ambitions, though it is certainly not required for them to move to Silicon Valley or other parts of the U.S. in order to qualify.